LearnTeachCode/intro-javascript-class/week-5/5-2-function-challenges.md

 ## Challenge 13:

-The code below isn't working as expected; we want to see our phrase with a question mark after it appearing in the console.
+The code below isn't working as expected; in our console, we want to see in our phrase with a question mark after it.
 What's wrong, and why?
 Your challenge is to fix it!

 ```javascript
 function makeQuestion (phrase) {